Shortest or Optimal Path Routing

 Error: No connection between 'edge1' and 'edge2' found

-This is caused be an unconnected network.
+This is caused by an unconnected network.
 If your network has vehicle class restrictions it may be that the connectivity is only lacking for particular vehicle classes which is less obvious from the GUI.
 You can ignore these routes using the option --ignore-errors.
 However, if a large proportion of your routes cause this error you should definitely investigate your network file for problems.
 The tool Tools/Net#netcheckpy can be used to pin down the connectivity gaps in your network.